yoctoproject/poky/documentation/ref-manual/variables.rst

       added to the image by using the :term:`IMAGE_ROOTFS_EXTRA_SPACE` variable.

+      When using Wic tool, beware that a second overhead factor is also applied.
+      This overhead value is defined by the ``--overhead-factor`` option, which defaults to "1.3" when omitted.
+See the :ref:`ref-manual/kickstart:command: part or partition` chapter in
+      :doc:`/ref-manual/kickstart` for details.

    :term:`IMAGE_PKGTYPE`
       Defines the package type (i.e. DEB, RPM or IPK) used by the OpenEmbedded build system.
 The variable is defined appropriately by